 Upto Rs.
 1,50,000 tax exemption can be claimed for investment in NPS.
 Even though NPS is a long term savings plan, if you are investing for 3 years or more, you can withdraw up to 25% of the investment for your emergency needs.

 You can take out money up to 3 times(with 5 years gap between each withdrawal) in the entire tenure of the scheme.

 The interest rate for NPS is not set as a definite amount.
-It varies between 12-15% which is more than the interest rates offered by other savings schemes.
+It varies between 12-14% which is more than the interest rates offered by other savings schemes.
+Currently it is 12%.

 E scheme of the NPS invests in equity.
 You can choose how much of your investment can be invested in equity. maximum is 50%.
 NPS offers investors two options to invest in – Active choice and Auto choice.

 Active choice allows you to decide the scheme and split your investments in various funds.

 Auto choice, on the other hand, decides the risk profile of your investments according to your age.
 The younger you are, riskier are your investments and higher can be the returns.